 Today’s technology allows real estate agents to promote themselves and their properties worldwide.
 It stands to reason that you would use that technology to expand your real estate career.
 Real estate reciprocity can offer a way to grow your career to new heights by opening the door to a real estate career in another state, without having to repeat the complete real estate license coursework.
 Simply pass the test offered on that state’s real estate laws and start closing deals.

-Are you ready to explore getting your real estate license in several states?
-Read on!
+Are you ready to explore getting your real estate license in multiple states?
 Visit our real estate licensing page to find real estate reciprocity requirements for your state.

 Real estate license reciprocity overview

-Real estate license reciprocity is an agreement between states that allows you to get a license in another state in most cases simply by taking the reciprocal state’s exam.
+Real estate license reciprocity, sometimes known as ‘mutual recognition’ is an agreement between states that allows you to get a license in another state in most cases simply by taking the reciprocal state’s exam.
 As long as you hold a valid real estate license in your current state, you might just be a few questions away from a second real estate license.

 States that have real estate reciprocity agreements